Actionable Insights

 The compounding argument

 One additional percentage point of annualized return, sustained over 30 years on a $3 million endowment, compounds to roughly $4 million in additional value.
-Over-conservatism is not safe.
-It has a measurable, permanent cost.
+Over-conservatism is not safe; it has a measurable, permanent cost.
 Your committee needs to understand this before they vote on anything.

 1.4